TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

 # Tidying Up

 Yes, I did go back and add unit tests for `VirtualGrid`.
-I started with a copy, paste and rename of the `VirtualList` unit tests.
+I started with a copy-paste-rename of the `VirtualList` unit tests.
 I had to add additional lines to each test case to check the additional columns.
-However, I could remove test cases that only checked functionality in common components.
+However, I could remove test cases that only checked functionality in common components, as they were already covered by `VirtualList`.
 Overall, I needed fewer lines than the original to get back to 100% coverage.

 {% include candid-image.html src="/assets/images/coverage/virtual-grid.png" alt="Back to 100% coverage after adding VirtualGrid unit tests" %}